How to Hike Tent Ridge Trail in Kananaskis Country

 There is not much cell service in the Canadian Rockies.
 In case of emergencies, we carry an emergency beacon with GPS.

 Tent Ridge Horseshoe is a 10-kilometer loop trail with over 800 meters of elevation gain.
-We are faster than average hikers, and this trail took us about 5 hours, with LOTS of photo stops as it was too beautiful and a very long lunch break near the satellite tower as we had some interesting weather roll through.
-We also waited around quite a bit for the light to hit the peaks just right so we could capture some photos with evening light.
+We are faster than average hikers, and this trail took us about 5 hours, with about 1-1.5 hours of photo stops as it was too beautiful and a very long lunch break near the satellite tower as we had some interesting weather roll through.
+We also waited a bit for the light to hit the peaks to capture some photos with evening light.

-If we weren’t taking any photos or video (or waiting around for great light at sunset), we would have been able to do this loop hike in 3 to 4 hours.
-On average plan to be on the trail between 4-6.5 hours, depending on speed and fitness.
+If we hadn’t taken photos or videos (or waited for great light at sunset), we would have been able to do this loop hike in 3 to 4 hours.
+On average, plan to be on the full trail between 4 and 6 hours, depending on speed and fitness.

 How Hard is Tent Ridge Trail?

 Although many guides rate this as hard, I would put it slightly above moderate.
-There are a few steep pitches that will have you panting, but I believe the real reason it’s rated as hard is because of the scramble up (or down, depending on which way you go) from the ridge.
-I saw all ages of life on this trail.
+There are a few steep pitches that will have you panting, but I believe it’s rated as hard because of the scramble up (or down, depending on which way you go) from the ridge.
+I have seen people of all ages on this trail.
 The scramble was slightly exposed and very short-lived, but nothing too sketchy.

-Since this is a loop trail from the parking area, you have two ways you can begin your ascent.
+Since this is a loop trail from the parking area, you can begin your ascent in two ways.
+Hiking Tent Ridge multiple times, we have now hiked both ways.
 The most obvious one is to the right of the parking area because it is more visible from where you park.
 This will take you up a steep climb, and you’ll move counterclockwise on the ridge, ending with a steep scramble down.

 When Can You Enjoy the Tent Ridge Hike?

 This trail would be best between mid-June and mid-October, though I’ve seen photos in the winter, and the images are gorgeous.
-Just make sure you have gaiters, crampons, and poles or snowshoes, or ski touring equipment if you decide to do a winter “hike”.
+Make sure you have gaiters, crampons, poles or snowshoes, or ski touring equipment if you decide to do a winter “hike.”

-You’re also in an avalanche-prone area, so taking an AST1 course and having avalanche knowledge and gear would be extremely wise.
-Avalanches happen back here, and deaths have tragically occurred.
+You’re also in an avalanche-prone area, so it would be extremely wise to take an AST1 course and have avalanche knowledge and gear.
+Avalanches happen here, and deaths have tragically occurred in this area.

 We hiked this trail on Canada Day weekend (July 1st).
 There were a few spots with slushy snow, but it was a dry trail for the most part.
 It’s still the mountains, though, and the weather changes rapidly.
 When we started this hike, it was a bright, sunny day.
 When we reached the top of the ridge, it was snowing, and the wind was howling, with no views at all.

-Then as we walked further along the ridge, the clouds passed, and the sun made a wonderful appearance again.
+Then, as we walked further along the ridge, the clouds passed, and the sun made a wonderful appearance again.
 Make sure that you’re fully prepared for any adventure out in the mountains, or you’ll have a miserable/dangerous time.
-You can see our hiking recommendations at the end of this post.

 How Busy is the Tent Ridge Hike?